Lojana96/boosting-tutorial-digits-classification/README.md

   Training vs testing performance plots

 ## Reproducibility
-The dataset is loaded directly from scikit-learn, and all results can be reproduced by running the notebook from top to bottom.
+The dataset is loaded directly from the Scikit-learn library.
+All results presented in this project can be reproduced by executing the notebook sequentially from top to bottom without any additional preprocessing.

 ## Author
 Lojana Jegatheeswaran